 This means you should use the cheapest, most appropriate means of transport, which in most cases will be public transport.

-You'll also be able to claim for unavoidable car parking and toll charges.
+You may also be able to claim for unavoidable car parking and toll charges.

 Help with travel costs before your appointment